Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 Desember 2025 16.31.34 UTC
+- WIB: Jumat, 5 Desember 2025 17.33.23 UTC
-- WITA: Jumat, 5 Desember 2025 17.31.34 UTC
+- WITA: Jumat, 5 Desember 2025 18.33.23 UTC
-- WIT: Jumat, 5 Desember 2025 18.31.34 UTC
+- WIT: Jumat, 5 Desember 2025 19.33.23 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: friendship
+Kategori: motivational